Demystification of Entangled Mass Action Law: Quasiequilibrium paradox in transition state theory

 for any vector $y$ from the set of all vectors $\{\alpha_{\rho}, \beta_{\rho}\}$.
-This statement was proven for the Boltzmann collision by \citet{Stueckelberg1952}, for the general chemical reaction mechanisms by \citet{Gorban2011}, and for the general nonlinear Markov processes by \citet{Gorban2015}.
-It is worth to mention that for the non-trivial limit the reaction rates of the compounds should be properly scaled (to $\infty$) when their concentrations tend to 0 to keep the proper order of their products \citep{Gorban2021}.
+This statement was proven for the Boltzmann collision by Stueckelberg \cite{Stueckelberg1952}.
+Later it was generalised for the general chemical reaction mechanisms \cite{Gorban2011}, and for the general nonlinear Markov processes \cite{Gorban2015}.
+It is worth to mention that for the non-trivial limit the reaction rates of the compounds should be properly scaled (to $\infty$) when their concentrations tend to 0 to keep the proper order of their products \cite{Gorban2021}.

+{ Already a simple example demonstrates that the identities (\ref{complexbalance}) are weaker than the detailed balance conditions.
+Consider the reaction mechanism: (1) $2A_1 \to 2 A_2$, (2) $2A_2 \to A_1 +A_3$, (3) $A_1+ A_3 \to 2 A_3$, (4) $2A_3\to 2A_1$, and (5) $A_1+A_3 \to 2A_1$.
+In particular, this scheme resembles some mechanisms of the surface reactions in heterogeneous catalysis \cite{Marin2019}.
+To formulate the semidetailed balance conditions, we should prepare the list of stoichiometric vectors $\alpha_{\rho}$ and $\beta_{\rho}$